 NVH - Vehicle noise, vibration and harshness

-The combined noise, vibration, and harshness - NVH - are immediately apparent when car drivers assess the ‘feel’ of a vehicle.
-In this article, we examine what NVH means to automotive manufacturers and customers, and how NVH simulation enables test engineers to optimize vehicle noise, vibration, and harshness.
+The combined noise, vibration, and harshness - NVH - become immediately apparent when car drivers assess the ‘feel’ of a vehicle.
+In this article, we take a look at what NVH means to automotive manufacturers and customers, and how NVH simulation enables test engineers to optimize noise, vibration, and harshness in vehicles.

 Vibration energy from an engine travels through the engine mounts, into the structure, and through the car seat into the driver.
 But energy from the same source can take a similar path through the structure to become acoustic noise when it is amplified by the cabin.